Beyond First-Order: Learning Riemannian Geometries for Invariant Visual Place Recognition: Abstract

 \section{Abstract}

 Visual Place Recognition (VPR) demands representations robust to drastic environmental and viewpoint shifts.
-Current aggregation paradigms, however, either rely on data-hungry supervision or simplistic first-order statistics, often neglecting intrinsic structural correlations.
-In this work, we propose a Second-Order Geometric Statistics framework that inherently captures geometric stability without training.
-We conceptualize scenes as covariance descriptors on the Symmetric Positive Definite (SPD) manifold, where perturbations manifest as tractable congruence transformations.
-By leveraging geometry-aware Riemannian mappings, we project these descriptors into a linearized Euclidean embedding, effectively decoupling signal structure from noise.
-Our approach introduces a training-free framework built upon fixed, pre-trained backbones, achieving strong zero-shot generalization without parameter updates.
-Extensive experiments confirm that our method achieves highly competitive performance against state-of-the-art baselines, particularly excelling in challenging zero-shot scenarios.
+Existing aggregation paradigms either depend on extensive supervised training or rely on first-order pooling, often struggling to preserve structural correlations under extreme shifts or incurring high adaptation costs.
+In this work, we propose Riemannian Invariant Aggregation (RIA), a unified geometric framework that explicitly models second-order scene structure on the Symmetric Positive Definite (SPD) manifold.
+By treating perturbations as tractable congruence transformations, RIA leverages geometry-aware Riemannian mappings to project covariance descriptors into a linearized Euclidean space, effectively preserving invariant structural components while suppressing noise.
+Extensive evaluations demonstrate that RIA achieves zero-shot performance comparable to supervised methods, and establishes state-of-the-art accuracy with simple fine-tuning, particularly in unstructured environments.
+The source code will be released.